Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/edges.rst

    | Menu:     :menuselection:`Mesh --> Edges --> Mark Seam/Clear Seam` (or the same options in *Edge Specials* menu)

-The *Sharp* flag is used by the :doc:`Edge Split Modifier </modeling/modifiers/generate/edge_split>`, which is part of the smoothing technics.
+The *Sharp* flag is used by the :doc:`Edge Split Modifier </modeling/modifiers/generate/edge_split>`, which is part of the smoothing techniques.
-As seams, it is a property of edges, and these commands set or unset it for selected ones.
+As seams, it is a property of edges, and these operators set or unset it for selected ones.

 .. _modeling-edges-bevel-weight: